Worried about taking on debt to fund a legal education? Concerned that your career choices might make repaying law school loans unmanageable?

 - annual pre-law student loan annual debt repayment obligations (to a maximum of $4,000)

-- cost of living – Statistics Canada’s Market Basket Measure (MBM) for family size and geographical region
+- cost of living – based on Statistics Canada’s Market Basket Measure (MBM) for family size and geographical region

 - annual debt repayment obligations from law school – amount of repayment on principle and interest required annually based on a 10-year amortization schedule for commercial professional student lines of credit (to a maximum of $5,700) and for Canadian federal and provincial government student loans